VisualComputing/SceneGraphs/source.md

 `where $M_n^*=M_1M_2...M_n$` <!-- .element: class="fragment" data-fragment-index="5"-->

-Observation: The above composed transform may be implemented either with low-level matrix multiplication (applyMatrix(matrix)) or with the mid-level functions such as: translate(), rotate(), scale(). <!-- .element: class="fragment" data-fragment-index="6"-->
+Observation: The above composed transform may be implemented either with low-level matrix multiplication (applyMatrix(matrix)) or with mid-level functions such as: translate(), rotate(), scale(). <!-- .element: class="fragment" data-fragment-index="6"-->

 H: